yonasBSD/hayro/README.md

 in the web version.

 # License
-ALl crates in this repository are available under the Apache 2.0 license.
+All crates in this repository are available under the Apache 2.0 license.